Quadratic Time-dependent Quantum Harmonic Oscillator: Conclusions

 \section{Conclusions}

 We developed a procedure to diagonalize a general quadratic time-dependent QHO using a Lie algebraic approach provided by unitary transformations.
-Our approach allows for the analytic solution of some realizations of our quadratic QHO model and the numeric solution for well-behaved time-dependent functions providing positive definite effective masses and frequencies in each step of the process.
+In general, our approach yields a set of differential equations for the parameters in our unitary transformations in terms of the time-dependent parameters of our Hamiltonian model.
+Our approach allows for the analytic solution of some particular realizations of our quadratic QHO model and the numeric solution for well-behaved time-dependent functions providing positive definite effective masses and frequencies in each step of the process.
 In addition, our method provides in a straightforward manner the time evolution for the expectation values of observables and their variances.

-We constructed the analytic solution of two iconic models.
+We constructed the analytic closed-form solution of two iconic models.
 The periodically driven QHO without the rotating wave approximation and the Caldirola--Kanai QHO.
-Our procedure allows finding analytic auxiliary functions for both models.
+Our procedure allows for finding analytic auxiliary functions for both models.
 They help us predict the expectation values for the position and momentum, as well as their variances, to good agreement with numerical solutions in any given parameter regime.
+In addition, we are able to show that there exists a class of Caldirola--Kanai QHO that takes the form of the Paul trap Hamiltonian under a suitable change of reference frame provided by a unitary transformation.
+We also show that a hybrid version of our approach, that is, our analytical results combined with numerical methods to determine the auxiliary functions, is able to provide expectation values for the variables of interest for a random realization of our general quadratic time-dependent QHO with well-behaved parameters that yields an Schr\"odinger equation that is unstable for standard numerical methods.

 We hope our results help with the analysis of driven parametric systems that appear, for example, in circuit quantum electrodynamics.
 In these systems, the rotating wave approximation is a common source of predictive errors beyond the regime of near-resonance and small driving strength.
+Furthermore, the hybrid analytic--numeric version of our approach may be useful for generating training data sets for expert systems used, for example, to control the dynamics of experiments related to quantum technologies.